emresn/company_management_app/Readme.md

 ### django-erp
-A simple ERP system which keeps Customer, Product, Order and Payments data.
+A django ERP system which keeps Customer, Product, Order and Payments data.

 ### Database Settings
 Create an .env file and add these parameters for your Postgresql DB.